digitalblossom/alternative-frontends/README.md

 ___
 <sup>This repository is not affiliated with any of the mentioned companies.
 Trademarks belong to their respective owners.
 YouTube is a trademark of Google LLC.
 YouTube Music is a trademark of Google LLC.
 Google is a trademark of Google LLC.
 Reddit is a trademark of Reddit Inc. Twitter is a trademark of Twitter Inc. Imgur is a trademark of Imgur LLC.
 Instagram is a trademark of Meta Platforms.
 Medium is a trademark of A Medium Corporation.
-Tiktok is a trademark of Bytedance Ltd. Odysee is a trademark of Odysee, Inc. Quora is a trademark of Quora Inc.</sup>
+Tiktok is a trademark of Bytedance Ltd. IMDb is a trademark of IMDb.com, Inc. Odysee is a trademark of Odysee, Inc. Quora is a trademark of Quora Inc.</sup>